Amalia von Dyhrn

-Baroness Amalia Frederica Wilhelmina von Dyhrn-Czettritz-Neuhaus née Baroness von Rabenau (30 July 1790 in Breslau – 14 June 1866 in Herzogswaldau) was a well-known German multi-millionaire heiress and a philanthropist.
+Baroness Amalia Frederica Wilhelmina von Dyhrn-Czettritz-Neuhaus née Baroness von Rabenau (30 July 1790 – 14 June 1866) was a German multi-millionaire heiress and a philanthropist.

 Family

 Baroness Amalia von Dyhrn was born into the Prussian noble family of Rabenau.
-Her father Baron Friedrich George von Rabenau, a tax officer and a former major in the army, was an impoverished aristocrat, who owned a bankrupted estate in Schwiebus.
-Her mother Johanna “Jeanette” von Schlichting was an illegitimate daughter of the Prussian general Baron Samuel von Schlichting; because of her opportunistic and promiscuous nature she had a quite bad reputation in the society.
+Her father Baron Friedrich George von Rabenau, a tax officer and a former major in the army, was an impoverished aristocrat, who owned a bankrupted estate in Schwiebus (now Świebodzin, Poland).
+Her mother Johanna "Jeanette" von Schlichting was an illegitimate daughter of the Prussian general Baron Samuel von Schlichting; because of her opportunistic and promiscuous nature she had a quite bad reputation in the society.
 Amalia's parents were divorced in 1791.
 She moved with her mother and her older sister Henrietta to Breslau, where they lived very modestly in a small apartment at a monastery.
 In 1794 her father Friedrich committed suicide and Amalia never got to know him.

 Early life

-Amalia was known as a beautiful, dark-haired and black-eyed young lady, whose origin is actually still not quite clear.
-Especially because of her looks, the rumors were circling around, that she was a product of her mother's affair with a Gipsy from a South-European country.
-These rumors were however never confirmed as truth.
+She was born on 30 July 1790 in Breslau, Kingdom of Prussia (now Wrocław, Poland) on 30 July 1790.
 As an impecunious divorcée Jeanette von Schlichting, who was a close relative of the Lichnowsky princely family, had to take care of herself and her two daughters.
 She established a small private tailor school for noble ladies in Breslau and her older daughter Henrietta, who was old enough to work, was sent to the estate of the Counts von Schweinitz-Krain in Niebusch (county of Freystadt in Schlesien), where she worked as a governess of the young Countess Johanna von Schweinitz-Krain, who was a granddaughter of Baroness Helene von Dyhrn (née Countess von Schweinitz).
 Henrietta stayed unmarried.

 In 1810 Amalia and her mother attended a high society ball at the family von Berge-Herrndorf's house in Breslau.
 There she met the young Baron Julius von Dyhrn, with whom she was officially engaged two years later.
 The Dyhrn family strongly disapproved of this union, because of the bride's trivial background and her low economic status, but Julius was determined to marry the woman he fell in love with.
 They married in April 1814 in Freystadt.
 Her mother Jeanette was overjoyed, especially because this marriage meant the end of her family's financial problems.